aewshopping/ssg-deploy-test/src/pages/privacy.md

 This is currently my only way of keeping rough track of the number of users on this site.

+This [Cloudinary Support article](https://support.cloudinary.com/hc/en-us/articles/360020207811-Does-Cloudinary-Store-Any-Cookies-) says that when you view images on this website your personal data is not used or stored by them.

 ### Google fonts

 Fonts are loaded from [Google fonts](https://fonts.google.com/).
 Google will track font usage numbers, their [font FAQ](https://developers.google.com/fonts/faq) has more details.